Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 2. Paraglide Over Lake Atitlán

 If you have an adventurous spirit, a fun and exciting thing to do in Panajachel is going paragliding.
-There are several adventure sports operators in the area, so do some research to pick which best suits you!
+There are several adventure sports operators in the area to choose from!
 Realworld Paragliding is one option and often the most popular choice among tourists.
-Their office is located down on Calle Santander inside the Centro Commerical San Rafael.
+Their office is located down on Calle Santander inside the Centro Commercial San Rafael.

 You can also check out Aguilas En Velo Pana.
-They are really well-rated with a large Facebook followership.
-You can fly side-by-side together in two paragliders if you’re traveling as a couple too, which is pretty cool!
+They are really well-rated and have a large Facebook following.
+If you’re traveling as a couple, you can fly side-by-side together in two paragliders, which is pretty cool!

 3. Kayak or SUP at Sunrise